• Home

 What is a lower respiratory infection?

 A lower respiratory infection is responsible for affecting your airways and lungs.
-However, the infection of lower respiratory usually last for a long time and is more serious.
+However, lower respiratory system infection usually lasts for a long time and is more serious.
 Lower respiratory infections include:

 • Chest infection